uTensor/utensor-helloworld/docs/blog.md

 #### Offline Quantization
 Offline-quantization is a powerful way to reduce the memory requirement while running models on MCUs.
 It works by mapping 32-bit floating-point number to 8-bit fix-point representation, reducing the memory footprint by about 4x.

-Quantization is often applied in a per-tensor-dimension basis, and it requires us to know the range of the dimension.
+Quantization is often applied in a per-tensor-dimension basis, and it requires us to know the full range of the dimension.
 A typical evaluation of a neural network layer consists of model parameters, inputs, and activations.
 Estimating the ranges of model parameters is straight forward because they are typically constants.

 The activation range, on the other hand, varies with the input values.
-For offline-quantization to work, we have to provide some samples of input data to the quantization routine so that it can estimate the activation ranges.
-The values of these activation ranges are then embedded into the generated code.
+For offline-quantization to work, we have to feed some sample input data to the quantization routine so that it can record the activation ranges.
+These recorded activation ranges are then embedded into the generated code.
 The kernels accept these values and quantize the activation at the runtime.

-The Python generator below provides randomly sampled inputs to the quantization routine.
+The following Python generator provides randomly sampled inputs to the quantization routine:
 ```python
 # representative data function
 num_calibration_steps = 128